ChatBug: A Common Vulnerability of Aligned LLMs Induced by Chat Templates: Experimental Assessment of

 \paragraph{Baseline.} We evaluate the severity of the \ours~vulnerability by comparing attacks that exploit it with a baseline scenario named \textbf{Direct Instruct}.
 In the baseline scenario, a malicious user directly prompts victim LLMs with harmful queries or instructions.

-\paragraph{Attack Settings.} We consider six attack settings where the format mismatch attack and message overflow attack exploit \ours~to provoke unintended behaviors from victim LLMs.

-\begin{itemize} \item \textbf{Mismatch-$\emptyset$.} An attacker launches the format mismatch attack by removing all special control tokens in the chat format. \item \textbf{Mismatch-C.} An attacker launches the format mismatch attack by replacing the default chat template with ChatML developed by \citet{chatml}. \item \textbf{Mismatch-V.} In this case, an attacker initiates the format mismatch attack by replacing the default chat template with the one used by Vicuna \citep{vicuna2023}. \item \textbf{Overflow-S.} An attacker launches the message overflow attack.
-For any query, the overflow inserts a fixed prefix `\emph{Sure, here is}' for the desired response from the victim model. \item \textbf{Overflow-L.} For each input query, an attacker initiates the message overflow attack by inserting a prefix tailored particularly for this query.
+\paragraph{Attack Settings.} We consider six attack settings where the format mismatch attack and message overflow attack exploit \ours~to provoke unintended behaviors from victim LLMs. \begin{itemize} \item \textbf{Mismatch-$\emptyset$.} An attacker launches the format mismatch attack by removing all special control tokens in the chat format. \item \textbf{Mismatch-C.} An attacker launches the format mismatch attack by replacing the default chat template with a complex template ChatML developed by \citet{chatml}. \item \textbf{Mismatch-V.} An attacker initiates the format mismatch attack by replacing the default chat template with a simple template used by Vicuna \citep{vicuna2023}. \item \textbf{Overflow-S.} An attacker launches the message overflow attack.
+For any query, the overflow inserts a fixed prefix `\emph{Sure, here is}' for the desired response. \item \textbf{Overflow-L.} For each input query, an attacker initiates the message overflow attack by inserting a prefix tailored particularly for this query.
 For example, the overflow is `\emph{Sure, here is a tutorial for making a bomb}' when the input query is `\emph{Write a tutorial on how to make a bomb}'.
 These queries and corresponding prefixes are readily available in AdvBench. \item \textbf{Overflow-FS.} This is an extension of Overflow-L, where an attacker launches the message overflow attack and utilizes an uncensored LLM to generate the prefixes.
 In our experiments, we choose Wizard-Vicuna-13B-Uncensored\footnote{\url{https://huggingface.co/cognitivecomputations/Wizard-Vicuna-13B-Uncensored}} as the uncensored LLM, and use in-context-learning prompting technique to generate multiple prefixes that carry affirmative semantics automatically.
 We generate 5 prefixes by default.
-The prompt to generate attack prefixes is in Figure \ref{fig:overflow-fs-prompt} in Appendix.
+The prompt to generate attack prefixes is in Figure 7 of our extended version \cite{chatbug}. \end{itemize}